bloominstituteoftechnology/nasa-photo-of-the-day/README.md

 ## Submission Format

-- [ ] Submit a link to your repository in Canvas.
+- [ ] Submit a link to your github repo in your learning platform.

 -----